radareorg/radare2-book/first_steps/command_format.md

 The `!` prefix is used to execute a command in shell context.
 If you want to use the cmd callback from the io plugin you must prefix with `=!`.

-Note that a single explamation mark will run the command and print the output thru the RCons api.
-Which means that the execution will be blocking and not interactive.
-Use double `!!` to run a standard system call.
+Note that a single exclamation mark will run the command and print the output through the RCons API.
+This means that the execution will be blocking and not interactive.
+Use double exclamation marks -- `!!` -- to run a standard system call.

-All the socket, filesystem and execution apis can be restricted with the `cfg.sandbox` configuration variable.
+All the socket, filesystem and execution APIs can be restricted with the `cfg.sandbox` configuration variable.

 A few examples:
 ```